Launch Special14 days of Enterprise free with every signup.

 • eBay item ID rotation — hard-refresh entries show the predecessor → new item id.

-Listings that have been refreshed recently also display an Eligibility banner at the top of the modal — "Eligible for soft refresh: 60 days listed, 0 views in 30d" — plus an inline Refresh now button that fires the soft refresh without leaving the modal.
+Eligible listings also display an Eligibility banner at the top of the detail view — "Eligible for soft refresh: 60 days listed, 0 views in 30d" — with an inline Refresh button that opens the same Refresh dialog, so you can pick the style, attributes, and price drop without leaving the listing.

 "Stale (zero views)" filter on the Active tab